 Turning off the soft subtitles in VLC is quite simple: go to Subtitle > Sub Track > Disable from the top menu bar, and you are all set to go.
 But you can't just turn off the hardcoded subtitles when playing the video.
 Fortunately, VLC does offer a setting to crop frames, with which you can get rid of hardcoded subtitles for viewing comfort.

-The steps below will help you get rid of the hardcoded subtitles when viewing.
+The steps below will help you remove hardcoded subtitles in VLC when viewing.

 - Open the MKV file with hardcoded subtitles in VLC.